 How Beta Blockers Work

-There are more than a dozen beta blockers that treat a number of conditions, but essentially they all work in a similar fashion: They block the effects of adrenaline (also known as the hormone epinephrine) and other neurohormones; slow down heart rate; and allow the heart to beat with less force.
+There are more than a dozen beta blockers that treat a number of conditions, but essentially they all work in a similar fashion: They slow down heart rate and allow the heart to beat with less force by blocking the effects of adrenaline and other neurohormones.
 They also work to open up blood vessels, improving blood flow.
 Because there are multiple beta adrenergic receptors found in the heart, lungs, other organs, and in the smooth muscle that lines blood vessels, doctors select beta blockers according to which adrenergic receptor(s) a particular drug interrupts.

-That’s why, for example, a patient with chronic stable angina or another who recently had a heart attack might be prescribed carvedilol, while another patient who is experiencing frequent migraines might be put on bisoprolol, and a glaucoma patient will be prescribed timolol.
+That’s why, for example, a patient with chronic stable angina or another who recently had a heart attack might be prescribed carvedilol, while another patient who is experiencing frequent migraines might be put on propranolol, and a glaucoma patient will be prescribed timolol drops.
 When selecting beta blockers doctors also consider the patient’s medical history and any other medications they’re currently taking.

-If you have high blood pressure, explains Dr. Bietry, other hypertensive meds are a smarter, more benign choice.
+If you have high blood pressure, explains Dr. Bietry, hypertensive meds other than beta blockers are a smarter, more benign choice.
 Diuretics (water pills) and lifestyle changes (such as losing a modest amount of weight, exercising, managing stress, and quitting smoking) are often the first steps for lowering blood pressure.
+(See MedShadow’s Ways to Lower High Blood Pressure Without Relying on Drugs.)
 Beta blockers are typically introduced to the treatment regimen if diuretics and/or lifestyle changes alone aren’t effective.
-All beta blockers have been FDA-approved to treat high blood pressure; to date no study has shown one to be more effective than the others.
+Nearly all beta blockers have been FDA-approved to treat high blood pressure.
 Individual circumstances ultimately guide the selection of treatment options.